department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/nov-site-visit/conversation-guide.md

 	- If using multiple tools is possible for a single activity, why do staff use the tool they use?
 	- How often do tools malfunction?
 What do staff do when that happens?
 - What order do activities happen in?
-	- How does that change by appointment type?
+	- How might it vary by appointment type?
 Primary, PT, etc.
 - What makes a check-in interaction take longer?
 - How do staff perform pre-registration (contact info, address, insurance, etc) ?
 	- What language do they use for this task?
 What program do they use to enter this information?